How Does Your Brand Affect Your Customers’ Personal Experiences?

 “Emotional connectivity,” says former Saatchi & Saatchi Worldwide CEO Kevin Roberts.
 “You want loyalty beyond reason and loyalty beyond recession.”

 Emotional connectivity that becomes brand loyalty is what a true customer brand experience is all about.
 For every business seeking to thrive and create a lasting impact, emotional connectivity needs to be a mission-critical constant in their branding equation.
 Nowadays, customers no longer spend their money as a result of what they see and hear about brands; rather, they value brand and customer experience.
 Advertisers and brand managers are shifting their focus from creating simple brand messages towards building a lasting brand-customer relationship.
 Customers now equate brands with experiences, and they are willing to pay premium prices for excellent customer service and an outstanding retail experience.
 A single negative experience or unresolved issue is enough to make a client give up on a brand.
 Worse: a negative experience can easily become a negative review, and this can spread quicker than a wink online, thanks to social media and online review sites.

 It’s vital for companies to connect with their customers on a deeper and more satisfying level – through positive customer experience.
 Here are five ways brands can create worthwhile and memorable customer experiences:

 Make the Brand Stand out – in a Good Way

 To customers, the uniqueness of a brand is what makes it stand out.
 The easiest way to do this is to create a memorable brand name.
-For instance, affixing the lowercase ‘i’ to its product offerings – like the iPhone, iMac, and iPad – has made each item a very recognisable Apple product.
+For instance, affixing the lowercase ‘i’ to its product offerings – like the iPhone, iMac, and iPad – has made each item a very recognizable Apple product.